pierre-veron/pierre-veron.github.io/README.md

     <a href="mailto:pveron@bio.ens.psl.eu"><img src="icons/email.png" alt="E-mail" width=40></a>
 </p>

 ## About
-Hi!
 I'm Pierre Veron, third year PhD student in evolution and ecology at Institute of Biology of École Normale Supérieure ([IBENS](https://www.ibens.ens.fr/)) and at Institute for the Diversity, Ecology and Evolution of the Living World of the Université Paris Saclay ([IDEEV](https://www.ideev.universite-paris-saclay.fr/en/)).

 I'm interested in speciation research, my work focuses on theoretical predictions on the link between microevolution and macroevolution.
 I'm co-supervised by
 * Hélène Morlon ([Biodiv team](https://www.phyloeco.bio.ens.psl.eu/))